dreambeam/docker/redis/README.md

 docker-redis
 ============

-Image for a redis-server acting as a cache, without persistence.
+Redis is an open source key-value store that functions as a data structure server.

 ## Usage
 ```